devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ## Getting started

 This assignment should feel similar to the exercises you have already completed.
-However, there are a lot of different metrics that are required and it will take some time to figure out how to gather the metrics, instrument the code, and finally create the visualizations.
+However, there are a lot of different metrics that are required, and it will take some time to figure out how to gather the metrics, instrument the code, and finally create the visualizations.
 Here are some suggestions about how to get started.

 ### Add Grafana credentials to config.js